 (a) Substantive harm or damage (or risk of substantive harm or damage) to the rights, or welfare of research subjects, research staff, or others; or

 (b) Substantive harm or damage (or risk of substantive harm or damage) to the safety or welfare of laboratory animals.

 2) An adverse event or problem in research is also considered serious when medical, surgical, behavioral, social, or other intervention is needed to prevent preceding subparagraphs.

 SOP: Standard Operating Procedures – Detailed, written procedures for the uniform performance of a function.
-For example, IRB must have and R&D Committees should probably have written SOPs.
 These must be consistent with the “Common Rule” and federal regulations and policies pertaining to research compliance and protection of human subjects.
 (Federal regulations tell “what” to do, but not “how” to do it. individual institutions SOP outline the “how” to do research at that institution.)